 The Bottom Line

-The hunger-fullness scale is an intuitive eating tool that you can use to get more in touch with your hunger and satiety cues.
+The hunger-fullness scale is an intuitive eating tool that you can use to get more in touch with your hunger and fullness cues.
 By ranking your hunger and fullness level on a scale of 1 to 10 before, during, and after you eat, you can before more in tune with your body’s natural cues and help you detect the differences between eating for hunger and eating more than you want or need for emotional reasons or reasons outside of physical hunger.

 The hunger fullness scale is an interesting topic and one that should help keep people from overeating.
 This is some good information for anyone to keep in mind if they’re cautious about their health.